-- 5.1 The application has been amended whilst being processed: - The application proposes a woodland path to link the extra care facility to Ashbrow Road. - Plot no's 8 11 have been adjusted so that the gable lies 13m from the existing properties and the path linking the site close to these properties has been removed. - Additional details of the Public Right of Way diversion have been provided. - Additional/altered landscaping.
+- 5.1 The application has been amended whilst being processed: - The application proposes a woodland path to link the extra care facility to Ashbrow Road. - Plot no's 8 11 have been adjusted so that the gable lies 13m from the existing properties and the path linking the site close to these properties has been removed. - Additional/altered landscaping. - The applicants were requested to distribute the affordable housing throughout the site following the presentation of the application at the 5th April Strategic Planning Committee which has taken place. - Amendments have been made to the affordable housing layout in order to spread the units more evenly across the site.